Meet the Team

 Michael Wong, Founder/Executive Director

-Like a serial entrepreneur, Mike has been behind many healthcare initiatives, including encouraging people to quit smoking, get tested and treated for hepatitis, and take their medications as prescribed by their physicians.
-As well, he has helped improve access to healthcare.
-And, because so many have asked, for Michael’s bio please click here.
+Michael has been behind many healthcare initiatives, including encouraging people to quit smoking, get tested and treated for hepatitis, and take their medications as prescribed by their physicians.

 Sean Power, Community Manager

 Sean Power is the Community Manager for Physician-Patient Alliance for Health & Safety, managing the organization’s relationships with online patient safety communities in support of PPAHS’ strategic objectives.
 Sean is an independent marketing communications consultant whose client roster includes for-profit and nonprofit organizations in clinical research, patient safety, global health and healthcare strategy consulting.
 Companies engage Sean when they need extended support for their core marketing communications team.